 Swap python3 with python3.13 if you want the Python 3.13 interpreter inside the venv.
 Skip --break-system-packages on any host you care about.
 Virtual environments isolate dependencies cleanly without risking apt-managed files.

-APT Errors After Adding the PPA
+APT Errors After Adding the Deadsnakes PPA on Ubuntu 26.04

 If apt update reports a missing Release file, you are on an unsupported codename (Ubuntu 26.04 LTS does not have Deadsnakes builds):